crmills100/narrato/work_plan.md

    - display images: full screen background with text on top
    - add inventory and variables support
    - child-lock mode: tap in center and drag to action (only responde to specific sequence of touches)
+- Create main tabs of application:
+   - "Current" - icon of current story
+- "Current" screen
+   - book/story icon that launches current story
+   - empty story by default
+   - set to current story on launch from library
 - more demo stories:
    - Spanish story
    - modern family story